 Remembering dreams comes down to this; Writing in your dream diary, believing you’ll remember, and practice.
 The most important thing is that you write dreams down in your dream journal.

 You can either choose to do all of these, or just one or two.
 These are our best tips, techniques and methods for remembering more of your dreams naturally, every morning.
 After that, we’ll look at some extra tips, and some common questions people have about remembering dreams.

-Write down your dreams when you wake up
+1: Write down your dreams as soon as you wake up

 It’s all about training your brain to remember your dreams as soon as you wake up, and in order to start doing this, you need to be able to have it as the ‘first thing’ you think about when waking up.
 This can’t be stressed enough, whatever you do, write ‘something’ in your dream journal every morning.

 This is a psychological tip more than anything else.
-Tell yourself every night before you go to sleep that you’ll remember your dreams.
+Tell yourself every night before you go to sleep that you WILL remember your dreams.
 Even if you don’t at first, keep telling yourself that, and after a few days or weeks, you will.

 This is because your mind picks up on these messages you’re sending it, and actually takes them on board, and makes more of an effort to remember your dreams.
 By doing this enough, you’ll find yourself thinking much more clearly in the mornings about your dreams and what happened.
 It will get easier for you.